tranquanghuy0801/hand3d/README.md

 The above tool evaluates based on the positions mentioned in `DeterminePositions.py` file and hence, before running this tool, you have to add the required hand gestures in that file.

-With keypoints of Hand3d obtained in separate CSV files for each of the hand gesture, training on neural network can be done by running the below instruction as:
+With keypoints of Hand3d obtained in separate CSV files for each of the hand gesture pose, training on neural network can be done by running the below instruction as:

 	python pose/training/NeuralNetwork.py './pose1.csv, ./pose2.csv'